Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

 1. Navigate to *Catalog > Product Foundry*.
 2. Select **All Products**.
 3. From the list view, select the product to edit.
-4. Click Edit Product.
-The Edit Product wizard is displayed.
+4. Click **Edit Product**. *The Edit Product wizard is displayed*.
 All edits will be based on the latest draft version or release version of the Product.
-5. The Edit Product wizard is displayed.
-You can edit the Product Name, Description, Image, Release Management settings, documentation, Access Rights, Categories, Tags, and Attributes.
+5. You can edit the Product Name, Description, Image, Release Management settings, documentation, Access Rights, Categories, Tags, and Attributes.
-6. You can edit the Assets linked to this Product in the Link Asset step and release a new product version so its available for consumption in the Marketplace.
+6. You can edit the assets linked to this product in the Link Asset step and release a new product version so it is available for consumption in the Marketplace.
-7. Click Preview Product to view your product changes prior to taking effect.
+7. Click **Preview Product** to view your product changes prior to taking effect.
 If you made edits that do not require a new product release, click **Save Draft & Exit** to update changes to the product in a new draft.
-If you have made edits that require a new asset release on the Link Asset step, click **Save** to update changes to the product.
+If you have made edits that require a new asset release in the Link Asset step, click **Save** to update changes to the product.
 The **Save** action will either update the latest draft if Auto-release is disabled or create a new release if Auto-release is enabled.
-Alternatively, if you made edits that require a new asset release on the Link Asset step with Auto-release disabled, you can click **Save & Activate** to update changes in a product version release.
+Alternatively, if you made edits that require a new asset release in the Link Asset step with Auto-release disabled, you can click **Save & Activate** to update changes in a product version release.

 ## Create a plan